DominikaSzu/js30-22/README.md

 # js30-22

-This is the twentysecond of the Wes Bos Javascript30 Challenge.
+This is the twenty-second of the Wes Bos Javascript30 Challenge.
 It is an exercise with getBoundingClientRect() method.

 ## Code dependencies